linto-ai/documentation-website/docs/developpers/agent/clients/http/http.md

 - Clients configured to establish a direct MQTT connexion to the plateform (Raspberry or Android clients **using serial number mode**)
 - Clients that request a connexion at every launch (Web or Android clients)

-On the former, the client is configured with all the informations needed to direcly subscribe and publish on the MQTT broker.
+On the former, the client is configured with all informations needed to direcly subscribe and publish on the MQTT broker.

 On the latest, the authentication is done with an additionnal first step that consist in requesting the connexion information to the authentication API.